Greenhouse Closed

 A trained sociologist and educator, Hine taught at New York’s Ethical Culture School, a proponent of progressive education.
 In 1905, Hine took his students to Ellis Island, putting a human face on the “huddled masses yearning to breathe free.”
 In 1907, Hine joined the Pittsburgh Survey, a socioeconomic analysis of the city.
 His photographs, combined with reports from seventy investigators, exposed the harsh living and working conditions in the modern industrial city and became an important tool to raise public awareness and influence social reform.

-Lewis Hine Pictures America is organized by art2art Circulating Exhibitions, LLC
+Lewis Hine Pictures America is organized by art2art Circulating Exhibitions, LLC.
+The majority of the works are from the collection of Michael Mattis and Judith Hochberg.

 Program Information